evolkmann/evolkmann/README.md

 I am thankful for the open source community and all the tools and projects that it provides.
 After all, I would not be able to follow my passion without it.
-I also try to give something back whenever I see an opportunity.
+I try to give something back whenever I see an opportunity.

 As part of [our github organization](https://github.com/exportarts), I maintain a couple of small projects which were all created while working on customer projects and that were